People who consume online media are constantly changing.

 Machine learning is a subfield of artificial intelligence (AI) concerned with algorithms that allow computers to learn.

 Why Are Things Changing?

-Google is learning how to better look at things and understand things in a much deeper way than ever before.
+Google is continually learning how to better look at things and understand things in a much deeper way than ever before.

 If your content fails to provide users with a positive experience, then you’re going to have a challenging time trying to rank in the top positions of the SERPs as the machines continue to learn and get smarter.

-Google wants to connect great content to our clients’ potential customers along the customer journey.
+Google wants to connect great content to your clients’ potential customers along the customer journey.

 - What should I write about?

 - What are users saying about my brand?

 - I don’t have the resources to develop content.
 Can you help?

 This is where a strong and useful content strategy, social listening, and new content development becomes critical.